kcook98765/plugin.video.librarygenie/README.md

 - **Manual Addition**: Use context menus to add specific items
 - **Exceptions**: Block unwanted items from appearing in lists
 - **Batch Operations**: Perform actions on multiple items at once

+### Search History Management
+- **Automatic Storage**: Every search is automatically saved as a new list under "Search History"
+- **Protected Folder**: The "Search History" folder cannot be deleted, renamed, or modified
+- **Timestamped Lists**: Each search creates a timestamped list showing the exact query and results
+- **Full Management**: Search history lists support all normal operations (view, edit items, etc.)
+- **Permanent Archive**: Build a complete archive of all your search discoveries over time

 ### Context Menu Integration
 - Right-click on any media item in Kodi